RRS Discovery: British National Antarctic Expedition

-Scott attempted to round Hut Point in the teeth of the gale at 11am on a slight ebb tide but the ship grounded on an uncharted shoal.
+Scott attempted to round Hut Point in the teeth of the gale at 11 am on a slight ebb tide but the ship grounded on an uncharted shoal.
 Attempts were made to force the ship ahead over the obstruction and back her off but the engine lacked the power and the water intakes for her condenser became blocked by ice and churned-up dirt.
 The ship spent nearly ten hours aground, being bodily slammed and pounded into the ground by the action of the waves and wind.

 The captains of the relief ships stood by in preparation for a rescue and the crew feared that their ship would be at best dismasted and at worst split apart.
 Scott described that evening as "truly the most dreadful" he had spent during the expedition.
-At 3am on 18 February the wind moderated, the tide turned and the ship began to slide astern off the shoal under her own weight.
+At 3 am on 18 February the wind moderated, the tide turned and the ship began to slide astern off the shoal under her own weight.
 Once the stern was afloat the water intakes were cleared and the engine was able to pull the bow off.
 Inspections showed that Discovery had come through the ordeal almost entirely without damage, losing only some of her external sheathing of greenheart and incurring some minor damage to the rudder.
 By dawn the ship was clear of the land.

-The extra coal taken on from the relief ships meant that Scott didn't have to take a direct route back to New Zealand, instead proceeding north via Cape North and the Balleny Islands, a route which also proved the non-existence of land charted by the United States Exploring Expedition in 1840.
+The extra coal taken on from the relief ships meant that Scott did not have to take a direct route back to New Zealand, instead proceeding north via Cape North and the Balleny Islands, a route which also proved the non-existence of land charted by the United States Exploring Expedition in 1840.
 Off Cape Adare the damaged rudder broke free and the spare had to be fitted.

-The three ships regrouped at the Auckland Islands and docked at Lyttleton on 1 April.
+The three ships regrouped at the Auckland Islands and docked at Lyttelton on 1 April.
 Discovery then headed east following the clipper route back to the UK, taking some oceanographic soundings and searching for the 'phantom' Dougherty Island as she did so.
 After passing through the Strait of Magellan she stopped at the Falkland Islands to make magnetic surveys.
 Discovery arrived back at Spithead on 10 September 1904, 1131 days after her departure.